es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

     $ sudo screen /dev/ttyACM1

-it should register it when 'a' is pressed.
+it should register it when 'a' is pressed. (`/dev/ttyACM1 being the serial port to the elastic node)

 ## Your Implementation